PluralKit/PluralKit/docs/1-user-guide.md

     pk;member "Craig Smith" rename "Craig Johnson"

 ### Member display names
-Normally, when proxying a member, the name displayed in the proxied message will the the member's name.
+Normally, when proxying a member, the name displayed in the proxied message will be the member's name.
 However, in some cases you may want to display a different name.
 For example, you may want to include a member's pronouns inside the proxied name, indicate a subsystem, include emojis or symbols that don't play nice with the command syntax, or just in general show a different name from the member's "canonical" name.